coinwink/Coinwink/README.md

 The "backend_" php scripts need to run each few minutes.
 On the production version the cron for these scripts is set to */3 minutes.
 Keep in mind that coinmarketcap.com API updates every 5 minutes.

-To be able to see the favicon, extract all files from the favicon.zip file to the same home directory and then edit img paths in your theme's header.php file.
+To be able to see the favicon, extract all files from the favicon.zip file to the same home directory and then edit img paths in Coinwink theme's header.php file.

 For web spam protection Coinwink is using Captcha by BestWebSoft plugin.
 Do not use any version of this plugin that is higher than 4.3.0.
 Captcha protection is enabled only when creating alerts without the Coinwink account.